 The unofficial 2016 Impact Factor is currently 1.88, based off the number of citations and articles published in 2014 and 2015.
 As we receive more publicity for our journal, we expect to this value will increase.

-The Functional Foods in Health and Disease journal has been selected for coverage in one of Thomson Reuters products and services.
+The Functional Foods in Health and Disease journal was selected for coverage in one of Thomson Reuters products and services.
 Our journal has been indexed in the Emerging Sources Citation Index (ESCI) from 2015.
 We are also cited by the following databases: Index Copernicus, Directory of Open Access Journals (DOAJ), Chemical Abstract, EBSCO, Google Scholar.